 Irish Car Rentals | Cheap Car Rental Ireland

-Irish Car Rentals is a member of the Car Rental Council of Ireland (CCI), the trade organisation for the car rental Ireland.
-Renting a car from a member of the CCI means you are using a company committed to providing a high quality car hire service to customers.
+Irish Car Rentals is a member of the Car Rental Council of Ireland.
+Renting a car from a council member ensures a high quality car hire service to customers.

 Driving Routes - The best way to visit Ireland

-Slightly longer then the Sky Road is the famous Ring of Kerry.
-This 180 kilometre looped route winds past fabulous beaches, mirror-like lakes, medieval ruins, along vast green fields, and up and down rocky mountains.
-Inside the Ring of Kerry is the less well known Skellig Ring, an 18-kilometre route that links Waterville and Portmagee via a rarely visited area teeming with ancient monastic structures and diverse wildlife.
+Longer than the Sky Road is the famous Ring of Kerry.
+This 180-kilometer looped route winds past fabulous beaches, mirror-like lakes, and medieval ruins.
+Inside the Ring of Kerry is the lesser known Skellig Ring.
+An 18-kilometer route that links Waterville and Portmagee.
+Via a rarely visited area teeming with ancient monastic structures and diverse wildlife.

 Ireland's Ancient East

-The Land of 5000 Dawns concentrates on the long history of central Ireland, including the famous Boyne Valley, and delves deeply into the myths, legends and prehistoric findings that single Ireland out as a land of magic and mystery.
+With over 5000 years of history, Boyne Valley delves into the myths, legends and prehistoric findings.
+Singling Ireland out as a land of magic and mystery.

 The Wild Atlantic Way

-A suggested route that follows the winding and clifftop roads from Malin Head in Co.
-Donegal right down to Kinsale in Co.
-Cork, visiting in every breath-taking sight and humbling view along the way.
-Of course, the Wild Atlantic Way can be covered in a matter of days, but that misses the experience of stopping and appreciating the surroundings as you visit them.
+A suggested route that follows the winding clifftop roads from Malin Head in Donegal right down to Kinsale in Cork.
+Visiting in every breath-taking sight and humbling view along the way.
+Of course, the Wild Atlantic Way can be covered in a matter of days.
+However that misses the experience of appreciating the surroundings as you visit them.

-Following the route, you could leave vibrant Cork, known as the real capital of Ireland, behind and travel the Ring of Kerry, stay the night in Kenmare, then head across the otherworldly landscape of the Burren before arriving at the legendary Cliffs of Moher.
+Following the route, leave vibrant Cork, known as the real capital of Ireland behind and travel the Ring of Kerry.
+Stay the night in Kenmare, then head across the Burren before arriving at the legendary Cliffs of Moher.